xam-gnilmahc/django-rest-api/README.md

 - 🎨 Format code using Black: `black .`
 - 🛠 Uses `.env` for environment variables like database credentials and secret key
 - ⚙️ GitHub Actions handles lint checks and automated testing on each push or pull request

-This setup ensures consistent code quality and a smooth local + CI development workflow.